nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 $$

 Where:
 - $U$ is the set of all urban pixels (as identified in our segmentation)
 - This ensures our gradient analysis focuses only on built-up areas

-**c.
-Distance Binning and Mean Density Calculation**: For each integer distance value, we calculate the mean density of urban pixels at that distance:
+c. **Distance Binning and Mean Density Calculation**: For each integer distance value, we calculate the mean density of urban pixels at that distance:

 $$
 \rho(d) = \frac{1}{|P_d|} \sum_{p \in P_d} \rho(p)
 $$

 Where:
 - $P_d = \{p \in U \mid d \leq D(p) < d+1\}$ is the set of urban pixels with distance in bin $d$
-- Each bin has a width of 1 pixel, which corresponds to the satellite resolution (typically 20m)
+- Each bin has a width of 1 pixel, which corresponds to the satellite resolution (typically 5-20m)

 The result is a series of points $(d, \rho(d))$ that represent how urban density changes with distance from urban centers.
 This density-distance profile forms the foundation for our gradient analysis and urban morphology classification.
 For subsequent analysis, we convert the pixel distances to real-world units (kilometers) by multiplying by the satellite resolution.
-The resulting density gradient profile directly informs public transport planning by revealing the spatial distribution of urban density.
+The resulting density gradient profile directly informs public transport planners by revealing the spatial distribution of urban density.

 ### 3.3 Density Gradient Metrics
 We calculate two key metrics for each analyzed city:

-1. **Density Gradient Coefficient (α)**: The slope of the regression line through local minima in the density-distance curve, measured in units per kilometer.
+A. **Density Gradient Coefficient (α)**: The slope of the regression line through local minima in the density-distance curve, measured in units per kilometer.
 This value indicates how rapidly urban density decreases with distance from centers.

 We calculate α through linear regression on selected density minima points using:

 $$
 \alpha = \frac{n\sum_{i=1}^{n}(d_i \cdot \rho_i) - \sum_{i=1}^{n}d_i \sum_{i=1}^{n}\rho_i}{n\sum_{i=1}^{n}d_i^2 - (\sum_{i=1}^{n}d_i)^2}
 $$

 Where:
 - $d_i$ is the distance from urban center (in km) at point $i$
 - $\rho_i$ is the urban density value at point $i$
 - $n$ is the number of local minima points identified in the density gradient

 The α coefficient provides a quantitative measure of urban compactness, analogous to the exponential decay parameter in Clark's urban density model [17], but adapted for multi-modal satellite data.
 Steeper gradients (more negative α values) typically indicate more compact urban forms with rapid density decreases moving away from centers.

-2. **Minimum Effective Distance (LD)**: The distance at which urban density reaches a target threshold value considered minimal for efficient public transport service.
+B. **Minimum Effective Distance (LD)**: The distance at which urban density reaches a target threshold value considered minimal for efficient public transport service.
 This is calculated as the x-intercept of the regression line at the target density.

 We calculate LD using the formula:

 $$
 LD = \frac{\rho_{target} - \beta}{\alpha}
 $$

 Where:
 - $\rho_{target}$ is the target density threshold (typically set to the minimum density found in urban areas)
 - $\beta$ is the y-intercept of the regression line
 - $\alpha$ is the density gradient coefficient calculated above